planetfederal/qgis-webappbuilder-plugin/docs/source/troubleshooting.rst

 Previewed app is empty
 ......................

-You are probably using either a layer symbology renderer or a Symbol layer type that is not supported.
+You may be using a layer symbology renderer or a Symbol layer type that is not supported.
 Check for warning when you click preview, and see :ref:`limitations` for a list of supported renderers and symbols.